psst – this post contains affiliate links! This means I get a kickback at no additional cost to you.

 And then, Squarespace 7.1 happened.
 Think of it like a major iPhone software upgrade, where suddenly, all your settings are now in a completely new place, and you almost feel like you have to relearn a platform.
 Pair that with excellent email marketing on Showit’s side of things, and you’re leaving this designer rethinking that Showit vs Squarespace dilemma once again.

 Since I have now personally walked through the process of switching from Squarespace to Showit, I figured it would be the perfect step by step instruction post!

 And, if you decide you’d rather hire a professional to move your website to Showit for you, you’re in luck!
-Not only have I walked through this process myself, but I’m also a Squarespace and Showit designer.
+Not only have I walked through this process myself, but I’m also a Showit Design Partner (plus I have a Showit Template Shop!).
 You can learn more about how we can work together here!

 Ready for the step by step instructions on how to switch from Squarespace to Showit?
 Let’s do this!